Guidelines for Documents

 "usual" input values, "ununsal" input values should be consdiered as well.

-- [e.g. IEEE Standard for Software Test Documentation]
+- [e.g. page 53 of IEEE Standard for Software Test Documentation]

 Guidelines for Design Document ("How to design a system that satisfies the required features/behaviors?")